zjy2677/environment-sensor-project/README.md

 ## Project structure

-- `docs/` for project notes and documentation.
+- `docs/` includes wiring diagrams and explainations
 - `docs/photos/` for hardware and setup photos.
-- `src/` for Arduino source files.
+- `src/` includes all the codes for arduino

+## Demo video
+- Below is a demo video for real-world testing